amyschang/shuweichang/index.md

 <img src="photo%201.jpg" width="400" />

 Shut up and welcome to my website.
+And follow me on insta.